Submit to Blackbird

 - Translations are welcome so long as permissions have been obtained from the author.

 Poetry: Send up to six poems at a time, but no fewer than two poems.
 Set your poem as you want it to appear on the printed page.
 Submit all poems as a single document.
+We pay $40/poem.

-- In a single PDF document, send up to ten images of a single body of work (or related series of works).
+Art: We feature one visual artist per Flight.- In a single PDF document, send up to ten images of a single body of work (or related series of works).

-- At the beginning of your PDF, please include an artist’s statement of up to 500 words that addresses this particular body of work and your general artist’s practice; an image index detailing each work’s title, medium, dimensions and date of completion; and, if the work has been exhibited, when and where.
-Artists selected for publication should be prepared to submit individual jpeg images of their work and will be interviewed by Blackbird’s art editor for a written feature.
+- Artists selected for publication should be prepared to submit individual jpeg images of their work and will be interviewed by Blackbird’s art editor for a written feature.
 Featured artists may also be asked to participate in a video or audio segment to accompany their work, but participation will be at the artist’s discretion.

-Book Reviews, Craft Essays, and Interviews: We accept book reviews of up to 500 words or fewer.
+- We accept book reviews of up to 500 words or fewer.
 Books must have been published within a year.
 We only accept reviews of first or second books.

 - Completed craft essays and interviews of up to 2,000 words.

+- Blackbird is actively seeking video essays at this time!
 The writer and artist M. Freeman (whose own video essays are in a recent Blackbird Flight) describes video essays as “the mixed-breed love child of poetry, creative nonfiction, arthouse indies, documentary, and experimental media art.”
 We dig that!
 The video essays we admire most employ language, image, and sound with equal craftsmanship and collective vision.
 John Bresland’s “On the Origin of the Video Essay” shines a light on our video essay preferences.
 You can watch the video essays in that feature as examples, as well as our more recent video essay publications.
+Some other video essays we admire are featured in TriQuarterly (like “Touch” by James J. Hodge) and Brink Literary.
+Check them out!

 - Specifications:

--Send submissions as Vimeo or unlisted YouTube links.
+- Send submissions as Vimeo or unlisted YouTube links.

 - A transcript of the text (as a Word Doc)